jsnshrmn/vagrant_infrastructure/README.md

 ------------

 * This thing currently expects all or nothing up and provision commands.
 Doesn't do useful port forwarding currently.

-* The Vagrantfile tries to bind nginx box to port 443, which is privileged on Unix and Unix-like systems.
-You can either run vagrant as root (eg. sudo vagrant), or (on Linux hosts) you can allow the vagrant binary to bind to privileged ports, by running something like the following.
+* If you need to Vagrant to port forward to a privleged service, you can either run vagrant as root (eg. sudo vagrant), or (on Linux hosts) you can allow the vagrant binary to bind to privileged ports, by running something like the following.

 ```
 sudo setcap 'cap_net_bind_service=+ep' /opt/vagrant/bin/vagrant